Rill MCP Server

 Conclusion

 While Explore dashboards are a great way to slice and dice to find insights, sometimes you just need a quick, overall summary of your data via a text conversation.
-MCP servers are the easiest way to do so!
+The Rill MCP server enables this through external AI assistants like Claude Desktop.
 Since Rill MCP is built on top of your existing metrics, you can be confident that the returned data will be correct.

 Need help?